knative/eventing/DEVELOPMENT.md

 2. Start the debug configuration in VSCode.
 Your breakpoints will now be active in the remote process.

-> :information_source: The `substitutePath` mapping is required so that VSCode
-> can correctly map source files between your local workspace and the paths
-> inside the container.

 ### Debug with IntelliJ IDEA / GoLand